Pertussis (whooping cough)

-The pertussis vaccine protects against pertussis (also known as whooping cough), a serious infection of the airways caused by pertussis bacteria.
+The pertussis vaccine protects against pertussis (also known as whooping cough), a serious infection of the airways caused by the pertussis bacteria.

 The pertussis vaccine is combined with other vaccines so that you or your child can get protection against several diseases with fewer shots.